invinst/CPDBv2_backend/README.md

 ``` bash
 bin/deploy_staging
 ```
+Since deploy_staging command will NOT rebuild_index since it take great time.
+We recommend one should ssh to staging then run `rebuild_index` separately with specific doc_type

 Currently, we are using azure blob storage to serve our heatmap cluster.
 In order to make the heatmap cluster available you will need to run the upload command:
 ```